 Practice makes perfect.
-Stage a drill in which your team and, ideally, your equipment supplier run through the plan step by step, just as if an emergency were really happening.
+Stage a drill in which your team and, ideally, your equipment supplier run through the emergency power systems plan step by step, just as if an emergency were really happening.

 - Make sure that each person fully understands his or her role in the event of an actual outage.

-- Time how long it takes to get the emergency air compressor back online after the system compressed air goes down.
+- Time how long it takes to get the emergency air compressor back online after the main compressed air system goes down.

 Make a list of the key contacts who will be in charge during emergencies.
 Make this list accessible to your team members and keep it up-to-date.
 Be sure to include a primary contact and alternate for each of the following job functions: